 Personal advice is different from general advice because the latter involves general information about money matters and does not take into account your personal needs.

 - how long they have been an adviser

-- the products they are licensed to advise on
+- Relevant financial products they are licensed to advise on

 - their employment history as an adviser (from March 2010 onwards)